justinhelmer/backbone-node-boilerplate/README.md

 $> grunt compass:dev server
 ```

-Couple this with Chrome's [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en), and you can even avoid refreshing the browser

 The same holds true for all of the installed grunt plugins.

 I have also set up a default grunt task which runs the build processes for both `dev` and `dist`.
 Simply run: